How Much Protein Do You Need? Why It Matters for Healing and Everyday Health

 Here’s a quick glance at the protein content in some common foods:

-• Natural yogurt (200 grams): 10 grams of protein.
+- Natural yogurt (200 grams): 10 grams of protein.

-• Two small eggs: 10 grams of protein.
+- Two small eggs: 10 grams of protein.

-• Mixed nuts (25 grams): 4 grams of protein.
+- Mixed nuts (25 grams): 4 grams of protein.

-• Quinoa (100 grams): 14 grams of protein.
+- Quinoa (100 grams): 14 grams of protein.

-• Lentils (100 grams): 8 grams of protein.
+- Lentils (100 grams): 8 grams of protein.

-One practical tip to augment your protein intake is by incorporating a protein smoothie in your day.
+One practical tip to augment your protein intake is by incorporating a protein smoothie into your day.
 A mix of pea or whey protein with some coconut water or almond milk, jazzed up with a handful of berries, can be both a delightful and nutritious addition to your diet.

-You can watch the live video here
+You can watch my video on protein here

 Thanks for reading and while you’re here, why not join my Facebook group?